RaffaeleCanale/Lying-Cues-Experience/README.md

 To setup the experiment on a server, follow the instructions **TODO: Link to documentation**

-# Todos

-Index path for the variation (EN + images) is not complete Merge videos and images experience somehow

-## Some features
+### Presentation of some features

 * All content (images or videos) are preloaded and the start of the experiment, ensuring no delay through the actual survey.
 * Every subject is presented several times to measure accuracy (typically, 4 repetitions).
 * The subjects are presented in a pseudo random order.
 More specifically, the order is random but yet ensures that no two same subjects follow each other.
+* Session tracking: This prevents the users tries to access a page in the wrong order or tries to restart the survey by changing the URL or refreshing the page.

+### Todos

+Index path for the variation (EN + images) is not complete Merge videos and images experience somehow